rasmuserik/solsort.github.com/yolan/README.md

 - Pretty-printer for going from AST to source code

 ### Features not implemented yet
-- next
-    - split up in module
-    - build system
-    - better string syntax
 - Type system
     - type analysis
 - JVM backend
 - LLVM backend
     - Virtual machine/garbage collector (simple stop-the-world generational copycollector + mark-and-compact (sw-for compatibility + inplace for minimal memory usage))

 ### Changelog
+- 120416 New syntax for strings/quoting instead of JS-hack
 - 120415 Prettyprinter for yolan implemented
 - 120414 Bootstrapped the compiler on JavaScript
 - Version 1 was a part of my master thesis, and source code has been scrapped while the syntax lives on.